 Layout & Web

-Birgitt Sippel is the webmaster and typesetter for the journal New Diversities.
-She is a staff member at the Max Planck Institute for the Study of Religious and Ethnic Diversity in the field of web and dtp.
-Birgitt studied slavic linguistics and ethnology at the Georg August University Göttingen and computer graphics at the IBKK Bochum.
-Before joining the MMG she worked half-time at the MPI for History and half-time freelance for the special research area of “Literary Translation” of Georg August University Göttingen, the GWZO in Leipzig, several publishing houses, and the European Science Foundation (ESF) in Strasbourg.
+Birgitt Sippel is a staff member at the Max Planck Institute for the Study of Religious and Ethnic Diversity in the field of Web and DTP.
+Birgitt studied Slavic Linguistics and Ethnology at the Georg-August-Universität Göttingen, Organizational Programming at the Studiengemeinschaft Darmstadt and DTP at the IBKK Bochum.
+Prior to joining the MPG, she worked freelance for the special research area “Literary Translation” of the Georg-August-Universität Göttingen, the GWZO in Leipzig and the European Science Foundation (ESF) in Strasbourg.